Caddyshack: Plot

-High school student Danny Noonan is anxious about his future.
-He hopes to go to college to avoid being stuck in a menial job with no prospects, but he is struggling to financially cover tuition.

-Danny works as a caddie at the exclusive Bushwood country club catering to affluent clientele.
-Though he usually caddies for Ty Webb, a talented golfer and the free-spirited playboy son of the club's co-founder, Danny volunteers to caddie for the arrogant Judge Elihu Smails, the club's other co-founder and director of the caddie college scholarship program.

-Meanwhile, mentally unstable greenskeeper Carl Spackler is tasked with exterminating a destructive gopher driven onto the course by work on the adjacent property development owned by Al Czervik.
-The fiery and eccentric nouveau riche developer attends the club as a guest, but his antics quickly annoy Smails.
+Teenager Danny Noonan is uncertain about his future, unsure whether to attend college but worried about becoming trapped in a menial job with few prospects.
+He works as a caddie at the exclusive Bushwood Country Club, serving its affluent clientele.
+Although he usually caddies for Ty Webb, a talented golfer and the easygoing playboy son of one of the club's co-founders, Danny volunteers to caddie for the haughty Judge Elihu Smails, Bushwood's other co-founder and the director of its caddie scholarship programme.
+Meanwhile, mentally unstable greenskeeper Carl Spackler is tasked with killing a destructive gopher driven onto the course by construction on an adjacent property development owned by Al Czervik.

-After one encounter, Smails angrily throws his putter, injuring an elderly guest.
-Danny takes the blame for the incident to earn points with Smails.
-At Bushwood's annual Fourth of July banquet, Danny and his girlfriend Maggie work as wait staff.
-He becomes attracted to Smails's promiscuous niece Lacey Underall, who is visiting for the summer; she and Webb have a brief encounter.
+The loud-mouthed and unconventional nouveau riche Czervik visits the club as a guest, but his behaviour quickly earns Smails' ire.
+Following one encounter, Smails angrily throws his putter and injures an elderly guest.
+Danny accepts the blame in an effort to gain Smails' favour.
+At Bushwood's annual Fourth of July banquet, Danny and his girlfriend, Maggie, work as waitstaff.
+Danny becomes attracted to Smails' promiscuous niece, Lacey Underall, who is visiting for the summer, while she and Webb begin a brief affair.

-Later, Danny wins the Caddie Day golf tournament, earning him an invitation from Smails to attend the christening ceremony for his boat at the nearby Rolling Lakes Yacht Club.
-There, Czervik disrupts the ceremony and accidentally destroys the boat, while Lacey seduces Danny and they have sex in Smails' house.

-Smails returns home and catches them, enraging him as he chases Danny out of the house.
-Expecting to be fired and have the scholarship revoked, he is surprised when Smails only demands that he keeps the misadventure a secret in exchange for receiving the scholarship.
+Danny later wins the Caddie Day golf tournament, earning an invitation from Smails to attend the christening of his boat at the nearby Rolling Lakes Yacht Club.
+Czervik disrupts the ceremony with his large yacht, and inadvertently destroys Smails' yacht, earning Smails ire.
+Afterwards, Lacey seduces Danny, and the pair have sex.
+Smails returns home and catches them, angrily chasing Danny from the house.
+Expecting to be fired, Danny is surprised when Smails instead demands that he keep the encounter secret to avoid public scandal, in exchange for receiving the scholarship.